Online management of assessment.

-The student – or group of students if it is a group submission – will get an email confirming who submitted the work, when it was submitted, the module title, the assignment title, and the name of the file(s) submitted, including file size(s).
-It will also contain the name of the module leader and their email address as well as a link to the relevant faculty helpdesk should further help or support be needed by the student.
+The student, or group of students if it is a group submission, will get an email confirming who submitted the work, when it was submitted, the module title, the assignment title, and the name of the file(s) submitted, including file size(s).
+It will also contain the name of the module leader and their email address as well as a link to the relevant College Helpdesk should further help or support be needed by the student.
 A copy of the receipt will be saved as a PDF in an area of the Blackboard site teaching staff can access.

 What if a student can’t meet their deadline?

 Coursework submitted within one working day (24 hours) of the deadline date and time without an authorised extension will receive a mark capped at the minimum pass mark.
-Coursework submitted beyond that time without an authorised extension will not be classed as a valid attempt and will receive a zero mark.
+Coursework submitted beyond that time without an authorised extension will receive a zero mark.
 The assessment task will be referred (if at first submission) or failed (if at referral submission).

-If students have a general problem with prioritising, or working under pressure, Study Support can help them to develop practical ways of managing their time and workload.
+If students have a general problem with prioritising, working under pressure or require specific areas of development The Skills Centre can support and provide guidance to help them develop practical ways of managing their time and workload.

 There’s a range of guidance currently available to students on how to submit work online to embed in the Assessment Content Area of your Blackboard site.
-See the resources below:
+Take a look at the following resources;

 If you have recently submitted an assignment to Blackboard using the Edge browser please check both your email receipt for the submission and review your assignment via the submission point.
 If you have ‘0 bytes ‘ file size showing on your email receipt and/or a blank page in the assignment preview window, you will need to submit your work again via the Start New Submission button.